A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Numerical Implementation of Viscoelasticity via Energy-based PINN

 Tensile creep and stress relaxation are fundamental benchmarks for studying viscoelasticity, providing a foundation for understanding time-dependent material responses under constant loading or deformation conditions.
 These phenomena are widely observed in engineering and biomechanics, playing critical roles in applications such as polymer mechanics, structural stability, and soft tissue mechanics.
 Due to their simplicity, analytical tractability, and practical relevance, we employ these problems to evaluate the performance of PINN in modeling viscoelastic behavior.

 For stress relaxation, where a constant deformation is applied, the stress response is described by Eq. (\ref{eq:relax0}).
 We consider a cantilever beam (length $L = 10$ m, height $h=1$ m) subjected to a fixed tensile deformation $\Delta L = 1$ m imposed instantaneously at $t=0$, as illustrated in Fig. \ref{fig:benchmark}a.
 The moduli are $E_\infty = 4$ Pa, $E_1 = 6$ Pa, the viscosity parameter is $\xi=18$ Pa$\cdot$s, and the Poisson's ratio is $\nu=0.35$.
 Thus, the relaxation time is $\tau = \zeta / E_1 = 3$ s when using the standard linear viscoelastic model (Fig. \ref{fig:viscomodel}c).
-During the calculation, $G(t) = E(t)/2/(1+\nu)$, $\lambda(t) = \nu E(t)/(1+\nu)(1-2\nu)$ are used as relaxation functions, and the Poisson's ratio $\nu$ is time-independent.
+During the calculation, the relaxation functions still using the relations $G(t) = E(t)/2/(1+\nu)$, $\lambda(t) = \nu E(t)/(1+\nu)(1-2\nu)$, and the Poisson's ratio $\nu$ is time-independent.
 The fixed left end boundary and the right constant tensile deformation are implemented in the neural network, as

 The time increase is $\Delta t = 1.0$ s for each viscoelastic training.
 Fig. \ref{fig:benchmark}b compares the PINN-predicted stress distribution against FEM results, showing good agreement overall, with some deviations near the stress concentration at the fixed end.